gracelang/language/spec.md

     var x:Rational := 3     // explicit type
-    var x:Rational          // x must be initialised before access var x := 3              // x has type Unknown var x                   // x has Unknown type and uninitialised value
+    var x:Rational          // x must be initialised before access var x := 3              // x has type Unknown var x                   // x has Unknown type is uninitialised

 ## Methods

-Methods are declared with the **`method`** keyword.
+Methods are declared using the **`method`** keyword followed by a name.
 Methods define the action to be taken when the object containing the method receives a request with the given name.
 Because every method must be associated with an object, methods may not be declared directly inside other methods.
 The type of the object returned from the method may